 Depending on which mediation service you choose, will depend on how much money you need to spend.
-Family Relationship Centres (FRC) receive Federal Government Funding and are therefore able to offer free or very low cost mediation services.?
-Some centres are limited to mediating only on issues relating to children, while others can support you to finalise your property settlement as well.?
-The downside to choosing mediation through an FRC is that there services are in high demand and have very long wait times.?
-Sometimes you can wait up to 3 months before being able to have your first meeting.?
+Family Relationship Centres (FRC) receive Federal Government Funding and are therefore able to offer free or very low cost mediation services.
+Some centres are limited to mediating only on issues relating to children, while others can support you to finalise your property settlement as well.
+The downside to choosing mediation through an FRC is that the services are in high demand and have very long wait times.
+Sometimes you can wait up to 3 months before being able to have your first meeting.
 If you decide you don’t want to wait, you can choose a Private Mediator.

-Some private mediators charge by the hour, others have package prices.?
-Co-Parenting for Your Kids offer fixed fee mediation.?
-When the fees are due is an important consideration.?
-All mediators require a deposit to secure the mediation date and full payment prior to beginning mediation.?
+Some private mediators charge by the hour, others have package prices.
+Co-Parenting for Your Kids offer fixed fee mediation.
+When the fees are due is an important consideration.
+All mediators require a payment to secure the mediation date and full payment prior to beginning mediation.
 Co-Parenting for Your Kids also enable you to spread the payments out over time before mediation day.
 Your intake meeting is $175 and mediation is only $895 per person.

 Mediation is an opportunity – are you going to make the most of it?